 We Supply: Quick presentations and code samples that help to bootstrap your hacking, food to keep you going, and caffeine to keep you awake.
 Along with technical senseis to assist you in building faster, smarter, and with new tools.

 You Bring: Your laptop, skills & ideas.
 Come with a collaborative, team focused mindset and/or team up in advance on Twitter/Facebook/Google+ via the #atthack hashtag.
-Whether you are a backend person and code in Ruby/PHP/.NET or are a designer and only work with Illustrator, you are invited to attend this event.
+Whether you are a backend person, designer, entrepreneur, student, or just interested in tech; you are invited to attend this event.
 Every group needs a good balance of talent and your development skills are needed!

-- 6PM - Saturday Evening - Pencils down.
+- 6PM - Pencils down.
 Please sign up your teams to present via this link: http://bit.ly/hackprezreg Pitches start promptly at 6PM and are limited to three (3) minutes per team.
 No powerpoints unless you are only presenting an idea.

 Prizes.
 The following prizes are experiential and geared towards accelerating you towards a successful business as well as expanding your network and industry knowledge:

 - 1st Place - $500 in Gift Cards for the team

 - Best Use of an AT&T API